Admission to the Political Science Ph.D. Program

-Admission to the graduate program in Political Science is based primarily on the applicant's academic record, standardized test scores (GREs for all applicants; TOEFL for international applicants), references from instructors and statement of purpose.
+Admission to the graduate program in Political Science is based primarily on the applicant's academic record, standardized test scores (GRE for all applicants; English proficiency exam scores for non-native English speakers), references from instructors, and statement of purpose.

 The Graduate Studies Committee considers all elements of the application when deciding admission.
-While GREs and GPAs are a very important part of the total application package, there are no strict minimum criteria.
-Recently admitted students have had an average GRE score of around 600 (or 148 on the newer test scale) for the quantitative section, 550(or 156 on the newer test scale)for the verbal section, and 5.0 for the analytical section.
+While GRE scores and GPAs are a very important part of the total application package, there are no strict minimum criteria.
+Recently admitted students have had an average GRE score of around 148 for the quantitative section, 156 for the verbal section, and 5.0 for the analytical section.
 Recently admitted students have had an average GPA of around 3.5.
 Recently admitted international students have a score of at least 20 for each section of the TOEFL.

 Minority group members and women are encouraged to apply.
 The Department actively pursues equal opportunity policies.
 Minority fellowships are available for qualified applicants.

 Applications for the fall semester are due no later than January 7th to be considered for departmental funding in the form of a Graduate Teaching Assistantship (GTA).
 Applications for the fall semester will be accepted until April 15th but will not be considered for departmental funding if submitted after January 7th.
 The Department of Political Science does not admit students for the spring or summer semesters.

 To be considered for admission to the Political Science Ph.D. program, all domestic and international degree-seeking students must submit the following:

 Complete the online application available at KU's Graduate Studies website and submit it.
 The application fee can be paid online as the last step of the application.
 Application forms submitted without a fee cannot be processed.